multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 #### 5. Legacy Cutover and Normalization

-Pair upgrade stores an immutable `(round, timestamp_ms)` cutover tuple.
+Every pair with legacy history must be upgraded before protocol activation.
+Pair upgrade stores an immutable `(round, timestamp_ms)` normalization anchor while the legacy cadence is still active.
+This pair-upgrade anchor is not the protocol activation round or timestamp.

 Legacy observations are identified only by `recording_timestamp == 0`; every positive timestamp is already milliseconds and is never interpreted as seconds.

-- In an all-legacy history, timestamps are derived from the immutable cutover and the historical six-second round duration.
-- In a mixed history, timestamps are derived from cumulative weights relative to a positive timestamped observation.
-Appending newer observations therefore cannot move an older observation in time.
+- A legacy observation timestamp is inferred only from the immutable cutover: `cutover_timestamp_ms - (cutover_round - observation_round) * 6,000`.
+- A pair with legacy history and a missing or invalid cutover fails closed.
+- Pending observations are created only by the upgraded binary, always contain a positive millisecond timestamp, and never participate in legacy normalization.
 - Legacy accumulators and weights are multiplied by `6,000` only after a valid positive timestamp is inferred.
-An all-legacy round query can still expose an unnormalized row when no migration origin exists, but once a cutover or positive reference exists, an invalid origin is rejected instead of mixing round- and millisecond-weighted data.
-The writer always rejects nonempty legacy history without a valid origin.
 A truly empty oracle at chain timestamp zero is the separate no-write bootstrap case.

 ## How It Works